Inca Trail Tours & Reservations 2023

 We will descend to the main entrance where you can safely leave your backpacks and grab a snack.
 The group will re-enter Machu Picchu with the same guide for a tour.
 The tour takes approximately two hours.
 Starting at approximately 11:00 AM there will be free time to explore the ruins.

-Those interested in climbing Huayna Picchu will do so the next day, which we can help to obtain permits at the same time you will register for the Inca Trail.
+Huayna Picchu is a day hike, and we can help obtain permits at the same time you will register for the Inca Trail at an additional cost.

-The train back to Cusco departs from Aguas Calientes which is the nearest village to the ruins of Machu Picchu at 6:45 PM (time can vary, subject to ticket availability) and arrive back in Cusco about 10:30 PM.
-Included is the bus from Machu Picchu to Aguas Calientes, return on the train from Aguas Calientes to Ollantaytambo, and bus back to Cusco.
+The train back to Cusco departs from Aguas Calientes, the nearest village to the ruins of Machu Picchu at 6:45 PM (time can vary, subject to ticket availability) and arrives back in Cusco at about 10:30 PM.
+Included is the bus from Machu Picchu to Aguas Calientes, return on the train to Ollantaytambo, and bus back through the Sacred Valley to Cusco.

-We suggest that you take the bus from Machu Picchu to Aguas Calientes by 5:00 PM.
+We suggest that you take the bus from Machu Picchu by 5:00 PM.
 Buses depart every 15 minutes.
 Most people leave Machu Picchu at 2:00 PM and return to Aguas Calientes for lunch.
 You may want to visit the town’s famous thermal springs which feel great after completing the trail.
-Entrance to the springs costs approximately US $3.00.
+The entrance to the springs costs approximately US $3.00.
 If attending the springs, plan for 2 hours to spare..

-Please Note: Campsites used during the trek may be subject to change depending on availability of spaces as issued by the UGM.
-The UGM are responsible for allocating the campsites to the various trekking companies.
-This is the same for all trekking companies and are outside of our direct control.
+Please Note: Campsites used during the trek may be subject to change depending on the availability of spaces as issued by the UGM.
+The UGM is responsible for allocating the campsites to the various trekking companies.
+This is the same for all trekking companies and is outside our direct control.